Prospera Properties

 Get practical tips for Ontario landlords — delivered free.

-What Bill 60 Doesn't Change
+What Bill 60 Does NOT Change

 • Rent control still applies to most units first occupied before November 15, 2018.
 The 2026 rent increase guideline is 2.1%.
+Units first occupied after that date remain exempt.

 • The LTB still handles all disputes.
 There is no self-help remedy.
 If you need possession, you need an LTB order.

-How to Use Bill 60 Effectively
+How to Use Bill 60 Effectively: 4 Practical Steps

 Frequently Asked Questions